 Whoa, y’all.
 Did you know that iStation serves over 4.4 million students in 28 states across the US?
 And yet, no one is blogging about the iStation reading program.
 That’s because it’s the world’s driest topic.
 I’m here to jazz it up!
 You’re welcome.

 If a mama blogger who focuses on the school-home connection isn’t writing about iStation, then WHO WILL!?!
-Clearly, I have a responsibility to enlighten you friends about this glorious online reading program.
+Clearly, I have a responsibility to enlighten you friends about this glorious online reading program that has been adopted by many school districts across the country.

 This post may contain affiliate links, which means I could earn a small commission from your clicks.
 It doesn’t affect your costs.